Bug report #11809

 did it happen in previous qgis releases?

-#8 Updated by Samuel Ingarfield about 5 years ago
+#8 Updated by Samuel Ingarfield over 5 years ago

 Matthias Kuhn wrote:

 Can you provide the python code you use and a test dataset?

 the import bit here (to say if it is a regression or not) is if it the bug was present in older qgis releases (2.4/2.2/2.0.1/1.8).